jorritmesman/selmaprotbas/README.md

 - Option to multiply phytoplankton lightlim and nutlim (rather than uses the minimum value of them)
 - Update to some constants in the mineralisation equations
 - Option to use anammox processes and sulphate-based mineralisation
+- Nitrification rate can be specified
+- Output of bottom diagnostics is varied over depth

 ## How to install?
 Selmaprotbas can only be run together with the Framework for Aquatic Biogeochemical Models (FABM, "https://github.com/fabm-model/fabm"),